- Repair & Care

 The XF comes in Luxury and Premium Luxury trim levels, as well as the XF Portfolio, an ultraluxury version.
 There's also a high-performance XFR version.
 Competing models in size and/or price include the Audi A6, BMW 5 Series, Cadillac STS, Lexus GS and Mercedes-Benz E-Class.
 The XFR squares off against the souped-up versions of those cars, such as the S6, M5 and STS-V.

-New for 2011 There are no significant changes.
+There are no significant changes.

-Exterior Distinctive characteristics include a sculpted hood and prominent aluminum trim surrounding the side windows.
+Distinctive characteristics include a sculpted hood and prominent aluminum trim surrounding the side windows.
 The XF has front fender vents similar to the XK's.
 Around back are high-mounted LED taillights that emulate an Aston Martin.

 Exterior features include:

-Interior The interior combines traditional cues with contemporary touches, like a rotary knob in the center console that serves as a gear selector.
+The interior combines traditional cues with contemporary touches, like a rotary knob in the center console that serves as a gear selector.
 With its continued dedication to ease of use, Jaguar does not use this knob as a multifunction controller like the German and some Japanese automakers do.
 Like the XK, the XF's in-dash LCD is a touch-screen.

 When the engine is started, the JaguarDrive Selector knob rises out of the console, and closed air-conditioning vents rotate to the open position.
 The XF also uses proximity sensors in place of switches or handles for the reading lights and glove compartment lid — a wave of the hand does the trick.